rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: I think it's important to expose the minimal API you need first and not mix them in with conveniences.
 What's the minimum set of stuff that I need.
 This is an EWM kind of API.
 It's a low-level API to begin with and people can build abstations on top of it.

-AWB: if you look at it form the point o view modeling what the language let's you do syntactically, we have two types of top level.
+AWB: If you look at it form the point o view modeling what the language let's you do syntactically, we have two types of top level.

-DH: agreed, but allow me oto proceed because there's more.
+DH: Agreed, but allow me oto proceed because there's more.

-MM: of the Script strat symbol, those strings that satisfy that grammar can be evaluated as scripts or as eval-code.
+MM: Of the Script strat symbol, those strings that satisfy that grammar can be evaluated as scripts or as eval-code.

-DH: oh we talked about that before, yes.
+DH: Oh we talked about that before, yes.

 CP: We have github issues for those.